andybalaam/rabbit-escape-level-editor/README.md

 The level editor is written in [Elm](https://elm-lang.org), which is a cool language that compiles to JavaScript to be embedded in a web page.

+To find out how to create levels, see https://www.artificialworlds.net/rabbit-escape/create-levels.html

 ## Setup

 [Install Elm](https://guide.elm-lang.org/install.html).